roedjer-okstate/sfrranlytics-wharton-2024/README.md

 # ban5763-spring2024-sfrranalytics

 **UPDATE 6 (Mar 11th 2024)**
+- Built further upon our previous work on modeling with respect to different organizations.
+Segregated at each individual organization level.
+Will look into group organizations next.
+- Learnt about feature hashing.
+Will work on experimenting with that that in the coming weeks.
+- Worked on improving our Gen AI-based bot responses using Retrieval Augmented Generation (our third recommendation).
+The topic for BAN5763 was LLMs this week, so, we thought it would be a good learning experience.

+**UPDATE 6 (Mar 11th 2024)**
 - Explore other composite variables in modeling
 - Addition of other factors like health and wellbeing quotient, distance to office etc. to build a more compelling story.
 - Explore feature hashing